Nevenall/sufficient-reason/System/Working_Magick.md

 ## Realities & Localities

-  There are no neutral spaces in the Ascension war and most places are closely aligned to the technocratic consensus.
+  There are no neutral spaces in the Ascension war and most places mages will go are at least somewhat aligned to the technocratic consensus.

-  Locality is a trait representing how strongly aligned a place is with it's ruling reality and consequently, how strongly reality will resist your workings within it.
+  Locality is a trait representing how strongly aligned a place is with it's ruling reality and consequently, how strongly reality will resist your workings within it, assuming you don't match it's paradim.

-### Sanctums and Demesnes
+### Sanctums

   To aid their workings mages sometimes find or build localities that are friendly to their focus.

-  - If your effect die does not exceed the locality die, the effect can be considered coincidental.
+  - If your effect die does not exceed the locality die of your sanctum, the effect is considered coincidental.
   - Reality gets no extra locality die.

-  localities do not add dice to magickal actions, on

 ### Technocratic Localities